Greg C. Wright

 The Missing Margin: Internal Mobility and the Measurement of Monopsony Power

 Standard monopsony estimates rely on external separations, but firms also suppress internal mobility—promotions and raises—when workers cannot credibly threaten to leave.
-Using LinkedIn career histories matched to H-1B visa records, I show that visa constraints at PERM filing reduce internal mobility by 58–65 percent alongside the well-documented external decline.
-A two-channel decomposition reveals that 29–37 percent of the total mobility decline flows through the internal channel, implying that external-only estimates understate welfare costs by 33–39 percent.
-The co-decline is general across occupation, education, and wage level.
+Using LinkedIn career histories matched to H-1B visa records, I show that visa constraints reduce internal mobility by 58–65 percent, implying that external-only estimates understate welfare costs by 33–39 percent.

 New Innovation Horizons: When Employees Become Entrepreneurs Work in Progress